OcelotProject/Ocelot/docs/space.rst

 #.
 A market is for a *product*, not a *technology*.
 Markets can't overlap.

 #.
 Multiple transforming activities can produce the same product in the same region using different technologies.
+Technologies are identified by the activity name.
+Transforming activities for a specific technology and product can't overlap.

 #.
 A market group is supplied only by other markets and market groups.
 Market groups can overlap.